gethomepage/homepage/docs/more/development.md

 See the [pre-commit documentation](https://pre-commit.com/#install) to get started.

+## Preferring self-hosted open-source software

+In general, homepage is meant to be a dashboard for 'self-hosted' services and we believe it is a small way we can help showcase this kind of software.
+While exceptions are made, mostly when there is no viable self-hosted / open-source alternative, we ask that any widgets, etc. are developed primarily for a self-hosted tool.

 ## New Feature Guidelines

 - New features should be linked to an existing feature request with at least 10 'up-votes'.
 The purpose of this requirement is to avoid the addition (and maintenance) of features that might only benefit a small number of users.